BasileBux/Kenzan/docs/settings.md

 #### Options

-Positive `integer` values.
+`integer` values.
 If the value is too small or too big, it will just look ugly

 ### Padding right